Overpaying Employees: What You Can Do As An Employer

 - Wrong employees: Sometimes, you may pay an employee another worker’s hours in error.

-Can employers take back wages from overpaid employees?
+Can employers take back wages from an overpaid employee?

 Both federal legislation like the Fair Labor Standards Act (FLSA) and state labor and employment laws give employers the right to recover an overpayment in full.

 Before you initiate a recovery, you’ll want to check your state’s law to see if there are any limitations on when you can recover.
 For example, in New York, you can only deduct from an employee’s pay for the recovery of overpayments of wages when it’s due to a mathematical or clerical error.

 In other states, like California, employee consent is required first or it is considered an unlawful deduction.
 Depending on how your direct deposit authorization form is worded, that may give the employee’s consent to a reversal.